open-company/open-company-storage/README.md

 #### Required Secrets

-A secret is shared between the [OpenCompany Authentication Service](https://github.com/open-company/open-company-auth) and the API for creating and validating [JSON Web Tokens](https://jwt.io/).
+A secret is shared between the [OpenCompany Authentication Service](https://github.com/open-company/open-company-auth) and the Storage Service for creating and validating [JSON Web Tokens](https://jwt.io/).

-An [AWS SQS queue](https://aws.amazon.com/sqs/) is used to pass messages from the API to other OpenCompany services.
+An [AWS SQS queue](https://aws.amazon.com/sqs/) is used to pass messages from the Storage Service to other OpenCompany services.
 Setup an SQS Queue and key/secret access to the queue using the AWS Web Console or API.

 Make sure you update the section in `project.clj` that looks like this to contain your actual JWT and AWS SQS secrets: